Allocation overview

 An allocation example

-The following example shows stock levels of an order before it is received, after it is received and after fulfillment.
+The following example shows stock levels of an order before it is received, after it is received and after fulfilment.

 How to allocate stock in Veeqo